ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 Application is using following libraries:
 - AGauge (2.0.1)
-- ClosedXML (0.96)
+- ClosedXML (0.96.0)
 - DocumentFormat.OpenXml (2.17.1)
 - ExcelNumberFormat (1.1.0)
 - FastMember (1.3.0) (a newer version available, but not for target framework version)
 - Flurl (3.0.0-pre4) (a newer version available, but not for target framework version)
 - FreeSpire.XLS (12.7.0)
-- HtmlAgilityPack (1.11.43)
+- HtmlAgilityPack (1.11.46)
 - IPAddressRange (4.2.0)
 - Nager.PublicSuffix (2.2.2) (a newer version available, but not for target framework version)
-- Newtonsoft.Json (13.0.2-beta1)
+- Newtonsoft.Json (13.0.2-beta2)
-- NSpeedTest (1.0.0) (a newer version available, but not for target framework version)
 - System.IO.Compression (4.3.0)
 - System.Net.Http (4.3.4)
 - System.Runtime.InteropServices.RuntimeInformation (4.3.0)
-- WhoisClient.NET (1.0.2) (a newer version available, but not for target framework version)
+- WhoisClient.NET (1.0.2.0) (a newer version available, but not for target framework version)
 - WindowsAPICodePack-Core (1.1.2)
 - WindowsAPICodePack-Shell (1.1.1)